gbv/jskos/jskos.md

 file managed by the German National Library.

 <div class="example">
-GND as as JSKOS concept scheme:
+GND as as JSKOS concept scheme.
+This example includes explicit knowledge about existence of more identifiers, definitions, and preferred labels:

-`examples/gnd.scheme.json`{.include .codeblock .json}
+`jskos-data/gnd/jskos-scheme.json`{.include .codeblock .json}
 </div>

 <div class="example">